-As for which iPad is the best, the iPad Air is probably the right choice for most – especially if you’re looking for a good graduation gift.
+As for which iPad is the best, the iPad Air remains the right choice for most – especially if you’re looking for a good graduation gift.
 While the basic iPad is a great value, you get a lot when you step up to the Air.
-Perhaps most importantly, the Air has Apple’s M1 chip, the same one that’s in the iPad Pro and numerous Macs.
+Perhaps most importantly, the Air has Apple’s M1 chip, a very powerful chip for a tablet that was in many Macs for years.
 This means the Air is extremely fast and fairly future-proof, though most of Apple’s hardware is now moving on to the M2.

 Almost anyone would benefit from a good pair of noise-canceling headphones, and once again Sony has made our top pick.
 Sony’s WH-1000XM5, released about a year ago, is the best over-ear option on the market.
-At $350, they’re not cheap, but they offer a combination of incredible sound, refined design and excellent noise-canceling that is hard to beat.
-This latest model also has a number of smart software features like wear detection, which pauses playback when you take the headphones off.
-They can also connect to two devices simultaneously, a big missing feature from earlier models.
-They even fit better and more comfortably than ever, and have 30 hours of battery life.
+At $400, they’re more expensive than the XM4, but they offer a combination of incredible sound, a time-tested, refined design and excellent noise-canceling that is hard to beat.
+They also fit better and more comfortably than ever, and have 30 hours of battery life.
 The 1000XM5 looks better, sounds better and wears better than the previous model – it’s hard to ask for much more.